kriti304/GestureGrid/README.md

 # Azure VM and Gesture Control Integration

-It combines of Azure Virtual Machine creation and a simple hand gesture-based control using computer vision.
-The first part connects to Azure using the Azure CLI credentials and creates a virtual network interface (NIC) and a Windows VM.
-The VM uses a specific hardware profile and a pre-configured Windows Server image, with a username and password set for login.
+This project integrates Azure Virtual Machine creation with hand gesture control using computer vision.
+The first component utilizes Azure CLI credentials to establish a connection and create a virtual network interface (NIC) along with a Windows VM, configured with a specific hardware profile and a pre-defined Windows Server image, including secure login credentials.

-The second part uses cvzone's HandTrackingModule to detect hand gestures from a photo.
-Based on the detected finger positions, it opens Notepad if all fingers are up, Chrome if only the index and middle fingers are up, or prints "idk" for other gestures.
+The second component employs `cvzone`'s HandTrackingModule to recognize hand gestures from an image.
+Depending on the gesture detected, the application opens Notepad when all fingers are raised, opens Chrome for specific fingers, or outputs "idk" for unrecognized gestures.